Are you thinking of replacing that old rusty faucet?

 2. After combining the ingredients, mix well.
 You should have a thick paste.
 I find the thicker the paste that I use, the easier it is to scrub off the rust.

-3. Apply the paste on your faucet.
+3. Apply the paste to your faucet.

 4. After that, scrub the faucet vigorously with a piece of cloth or brush.
 You’ll notice the rust start to come off.